PPC Specialists: Roles and Responsibilities

 If you're ready to hire someone to handle the paid search, we're sure you'll find many candidates.
 How do you weed out the inadequate ones?

 First of all, look for certificates.
-It's the easiest way to make sure candidates dedicated themselves to the role in question, had training and acquired the necessary knowledge.
+It's the easiest way to make sure candidates dedicate themselves to the role in question, have training, and acquire the necessary knowledge.

 Then, check the amount of experience they have under their belt.
 Bear in mind that the more experienced the candidates are, the higher the salary will be requested.